-Long-term Water Service Contracts with Reclamation
+Long-Term Water Service Contracts with Reclamation

-Uncertainty in renewal by Reclamation of CVP long-term water service contracts was a potential vulnerability expressed by some of the RDCP participants.
+Uncertainty in renewal by Reclamation of CVP long-term water service contracts was a potential vulnerability identified by several RDCP participants.
 Between the mid-1960s and early 1970s, Reclamation executed long-term (40-year) water service contracts (LTWSC) with seven municipalities and water agencies for delivery of CVP water supply from Folsom Dam and Reservoir.
-All LTWSCs were executed in accordance with State Water Resources Control Board (State Board) Decision 893 (D-893)16 and specific federal statutes collectively referred to as Reclamation Law.
-The seven CVP American River Division (ARD) contractors are:
+All LTWSCs were executed in accordance with SWRCB Decision 893 (D-893)22 and specific federal statutes collectively referred to as Reclamation Law.
+The seven CVP American River Division contractors are:23